benbasson/basson-dot-at/content/blog/20160803-thinking-retrospectively.md

 So how does "a retrospective" (the meeting) actually work?

-It varies from team to team, but the over-arching format should look ask questions like:
+It varies from team to team, but the over-arching format should look to ask questions like:

 * What we did well
 * What we didn't do well